realpython/python-guide/docs/writing/style.rst

 `List comprehensions
 <http://docs.python.org/tutorial/datastructures.html#list-comprehensions>`_
-provide a powerful, concise way to work with lists.
+provides a powerful, concise way to work with lists.

 `Generator expressions
 <http://docs.python.org/tutorial/classes.html#generator-expressions>`_
-follow almost the same syntax as list comprehensions but return a generator instead of a list.
+follows almost the same syntax as list comprehensions but return a generator instead of a list.

 Creating a new list requires more work and uses more memory.
 If you are just going